sebastianroming/sbstjn.github.io/_posts/2016-08-23-create-golang-cli-with-cobra-and-goxc.md

 Add commands to it by running `cobra add [cmdname]`
 ```

-After the application is created you can use the `cobra` generator to add commands with `command add` .
+After the application is created you can use the `cobra` generator to add commands with `cobra add` .
 As said above the application should display its current version, so add a `version` command:

 ```bash
 $ > $GOPATH/bin/cobra add version
 ```

 Thanks to the [Cobra framework](https://github.com/spf13/cobra) everything is predefined and you can already use the project.
-Just run the source code and you will see basic instructions on how to use the new CLI application.
+Just run the generated code and you will see basic instructions on how to use the new CLI application.

 ```bash
 $ > go run main.go